Aravindh2003/Gym-webapplication/README.md

 To run the website locally, you need to clone this repo and open the index.html file in your browser.
 Alternatively, you can use a local web server such as [Live Server] for VS Code.

 # Credits
-This website was created by webwithaman (Aman) as a personal project.
+This website was created by webwitharavindh (Aravindh) as a personal project.
 The images, icons and fonts used in this website are from the following sources:

 Images: [Unsplash], [Pexels] and [Pixabay]
 Icons: [Font Awesome]